systemd/mkosi/mkosi/resources/mkosi.md

     the finalize scripts for this image.
 See the **Scripts** section for more information.

+`PostOutputScripts=`, `--postoutput-script`
+:   Takes a comma-separated list of paths to executables that are used as
+    the post output scripts for this image.
+See the **Scripts** section for more information.

 `BuildSources=`, `--build-sources=`
 :   Takes a comma separated list of colon separated path pairs.
 The first
     path of each pair refers to a directory to mount from the host.
 The